Maiya the Don

-Maiya Early (born 2002), known professionally as Maiya The Don, is an American rapper and songwriter.
-She is best known for the song "Telfy."
+Maiya Earley, known professionally as Maiya the Don, is an American rapper and songwriter.
+She is best known for her song "Telfy".

 Life and career

-Born Maiya Early in Brooklyn, New York, she enjoyed rapping from her youth and would battle rap her brother.
-Using the name Maiya The Don, she initially used her TikTok to produce beauty related content.
-In 2022, when she had approximately 500,000 followers she shifted to making and releasing rap music.
-She has used TikTok to build her fan base, in particular gaining notice for the songs "Chiraq" and "222."
+Maiya Early was born in Brooklyn, New York.
+She enjoyed rapping from her youth and would battle rap with her brother.
+Using the name Maiya The Don, she initially used TikTok to produce beauty related content.
+In 2022, when she had approximately 500,000 followers, she shifted to making and releasing rap music.
+She gained notice on the platform for the songs "Chiraq" and "222."

 Her breakout single "Telfy" was released in October 2022, and garnered approximately one million views on YouTube.
 The song refers to the popular shopping handbag from the luxury brand Telfar.
-Sheldon Pearce of NPR described the song: "its energy is really powered by Maiya's swaggering, self-assured performance.
-As she rumbles through the verses, she is putting everyone in her line of sight on notice."

-In January 2023 she and fellow Brooklyn rapper Lola Brooke were featured artists on the "Conceited" remix by Flo Milli.
+In January 2023, she and fellow Brooklyn rapper Lola Brooke were featured artists on the remix of the song "Conceited" by Flo Milli.
 Maiya performed at MEFeater's Galentine's show at New York Fashion Week.
 In March 2023, she was selected by TikTok as an inaugural Visionary Voices honoree to celebrate their #WomeninHipHop campaign.
+Maiya the Don was a supporting performer on Flo Milli's Thanks For Coming Here, Ho tour in late 2023.

+She released her debut album Hot Commodity under RCA in October 2023.

+In 2024, she was selected for the XXL Freshman Class of 2024.